PrernaVashisht999/PrernaVashisht999/README.md

 ---

-### 2) Weather Data ETL Pipeline using PySpark and Databricks
+### 🔹 Weather Data ETL Pipeline using PySpark and Databricks
 Built a PySpark-based ETL pipeline in Databricks to ingest API-driven weather data from RapidAPI and transform it into structured datasets for trend identification.
-Processed multiple weather attributes using cleaning, filtering, validation, aggregations, and datetime-based transformations.
+Processed multiple weather attributes using **cleaning, filtering, validation, aggregations, and datetime-based transformations**.

 **Tech Stack:** Python, PySpark, Apache Spark, Databricks, RapidAPI, Spark DataFrames